 Quarterfinals: Robert Rivero vs. Aaron Barich

-Robert again had the first play of the game, casting a Satyr Firedancer on turn 2.
+Satyr+Firedancer on turn 2.
 Aaron simply made his land drops and passed.
-After taking 1 from the Firedancer, he played his third land and cast Ajani, Caller of the Pride.
-Robert attacked it down to 2 loyalty with Satyr Firedancer and Mutavault, then finished it off with a Skullcrack.
+After taking 1 from the Firedancer, he played his third land and cast Ajani%2C+Caller+of+the+Pride.
+Robert attacked it down to 2 loyalty with Satyr+Firedancer and Mutavault, then finished it off with a Skullcrack.

 Aaron Barich 2, Robert Rivero 0